openshift/oadp-operator/TROUBLESHOOTING.md

 <hr style="height:1px;border:none;color:#333;">

 ## Debugging Failed Backups:
- - This section includes how to debug a failed backup.
+ This section includes how to debug a failed backup.
 For more specific issues related to restic/CSI/Volume snapshots check out the section <link to section>.

 1. Check for validation errors in the backup by running the following command, `oc describe backup <backupName>`
-Alternatively, if you have a local velero installation, you can also run `velero describe backup <backupName> -n <namespace>`
+Alternatively, if you have a local velero installation, you can also run `velero describe backup <backupName> -n <namespace>` and `velero backup logs <backupName> -n <namespace>`.
 2. Run `oc logs pod/<veleroPodName>` to check if there are any errors.
 3. Fix errors if any.

 If the issue still persists, [create a new issue](https://github.com/openshift/oadp-operator/issues/new) if [an issue doesnt exist already](https://github.com/openshift/oadp-operator/issues)

 ### Debugging failed volume backups:
   - Restic:
-     -  **Error:**

-        **Problem:**

-        **Solutions:**

   - Cloud Snapshots: